ieb/CanPressure/README.md

 * F resets the EEPROM to the Factory settings
 * r reads the sensors and dumps to serial.
 * d toggles disagnostic output which includes CAN Frame data
-* s reports current status including packet counts, MCP Volatage and temperature.
+* s reports current status including packet counts, MCP Voltage and temperature.

 # Developing